 fictional court called the Animal Justice Court (AJC).
 Exploring the idea of animal legal rights and evolution, the art direction of the riso-printed AJC Annual Review is loosely based on ideas of evolution/de-evolution and visual signifiers from taxonomy/evolution charts.

 The cover of the review features a bolding sequence of the character 'a' set in Helvetica Neue, juxtaposed with images of creatures of different evolution stages, drawing on the parallel that the 'tail' of Helvetica's 'a' disappears as it bolds.
 This bolding

 device is applied throughout the text in the review subtly, with each paragraph's text slowly 'evolving' with increasing font weight.

 Inspired by cladograms from taxonomy diagrams, lines resembling cladograms are used in the review as column separators as well as to guide the reading flow.
-In this speculative universe, it is posited that reading conventions for animals are slightly different
+In this speculative universe of Tan's artwork, it is posited that reading conventions for animals are slightly different

 from our human-centric reading systems and thus information is designed to flow horizontally as well as vertically.
 Titles of chapters are positioned on left page edges and reads from left to right across pages for each section.